This Rose of Cypress DIY Firming Face Cream will leave your skin soft and nourished!

 - 5 drops Cypress essential oil – astringent/tightening

-- 5 drops Rose essential oil (or palmarosa is cheaper) – to cool and be delicate with skin, especially with the cedarwood and cypress.
+- 5 drops Rose essential oil (or palmarosa essential oil is cheaper) – to cool and be delicate with skin, especially with the cedarwood and cypress.

-- Put the beeswax and almond oil in a pyrex measuring cup and place in a water bath to melt.
+- Put the beeswax and almond oil in a glass beaker or pyrex measuring cup and place in a water bath to melt.

 - Once melted, stir in the avocado oil and passionfruit seed oil.